crealu/shcon/README.md

 &nbsp;
 ## ShaderSetup Documentation
-This project includes a custom class, ShaderSetup, designed to simplify the setup, creation, and management of WebGL shader programs renderd on an HTML canvas.
+Included in this project is a custom class, ShaderSetup, designed to simplify the setup, execution, and management of WebGL shader programs.
-It handles shader compilation, buffer initialization, and rendering on an HTML canvas.
+It handles shader compilation, buffer initialization, and rendering in each respective context.

 &nbsp;
 ## Contributing
 Want to contribute?
-Please fork the repo and submit a pull request.
+Please fork the repository and submit a pull request.